appsinacup/appsinacup.github.io/_posts/2025-07-21-minigame-world-design-document.md

 The game will be massively multiplayer online with up to 100 players visible on screen at a time.

+In case of game ever going out in 10-20 years, a copy of the server and instructions on how to run will be provided to the community.

 ## Plot and Setting

 The world is set in an amusement park with 3 main zones: